AdobeDocs/analytics.en/help/analyze/analysis-workspace/home.md

 ## Additional resources {#resources}

-- The [Learning landing](/help/getting-started/landing.md#learning) page in Customer Journey Analytics.
-This page is  great way to become acquainted with Analysis Workspace.
-Especially the Learning Workspace Fundamental.
-This template walks you through common terminology and steps for building your first analysis in Workspace
 - Adobe offers hundreds of [Analytics video training tutorials](https://experienceleague.adobe.com/en/docs/analytics-learn/tutorials/overview).
 - See [Adobe Experience Cloud release notes](https://experienceleague.adobe.com/en/docs/release-notes/experience-cloud/current) for updates about new features.